Mossaka/mossaka.com/content/about.md

 <!-- insert avatar to the right column and resize to 200px and inline with the above paragraph -->
 {{<image src="/images/avatar.png" alt="avatar" position="right" style="border-radius: 50%; width: 200px; margin-left: 20px; margin-bottom: 20px; float: right;">}}

-My name is Mossaka.
+My name is Jiaxiao (Joe) Zhou, and I also go by Mossaka.
 I love building things that make developers' lives easier 💙.

 I'm currently working at Microsoft's [DeisLabs](https://deislabs.io/) as a Software Engineer.
 Here are three tags that say a lot about my career